dafaaugienanda/Data-Visualization-Banking-Marketing/README.md

 # Data-Visualization-Banking-Marketing

-Using visual elements to represent information and data to provide an easier way to find insight and communicate the findings to the stakeholders.
+The data is related with direct marketing campaigns (phone calls) of a Portuguese banking institution.
+The classification goal is to predict if the client will subscribe a term deposit (variable y).
+By using visual elements to represent information and data, it'd provide an easier way to find insight and communicate the findings to the stakeholders.

-# Data Attributes
+**Data Attributes**

 - Age (numeric)